yogeshkumar94s/JavaScript-Exercises/06-JavaScript/01-The-Language/09-classes/04-extends-keyword.md

 3. **Prefer Composition Over Inheritance**:
    - In some cases, composition (using objects within a class) is more flexible than inheritance.

----

-Let me know if you'd like more examples or a deeper explanation of any part! 😊